Home / Who We Are /

 As a worker co-op we have tried hard to put environmental and social goals at the heart of everything we’ve done since we were founded over 45 years ago.

 We recognise that we’re facing a climate emergency and need to act.
 So we’ve reviewed how we approach sustainability and looked for more ways to step up and use our co-op as a force for good.
+In June 2023 we set out our ambitious sustainability strategy which set our direction for the rest of the decade, to 2030.

-Six areas where we want to make change:
+Six areas where we want to make change

 As a large business with a fleet of vehicles and a global supply chain, we can make a big impact by reducing the emissions we produce either directly and indirectly, as well as supporting reductions from our suppliers.